The BC Foundation Scholarship Application has an essay style format with seven short-answer questions.

 Finally, give yourself plenty of time for revisions.

 Personal statements should go through several drafts before submission.
 Read your writing to others, and revise for clarity in content and in style.
 Pay attention to rules of correct grammar and punctuation, and don’t forget to spell-check.
-It is also recommended that you make use of campus resources (such as professor, teaching assistant, advisor, Student Academic Success Center, classmates, or friends) to gain valuable insight for how to improve your responses to the short answer questions.
+It is also recommended that you make use of campus resources (such as professor, teaching assistant, advisor, Student Success Center, classmates, or friends) to gain valuable insight for how to improve your responses to the short answer questions.
 We recommend that you type out your responses to the short-answer questions in a Word document (like this template) to ensure safekeeping if you need to abandon the application before submission.

 We hope these tips will help you get organized and will inspire you.
 Your short answer responses are the best tool you have to show us the individual gifts you have to offer.